ewernqvi/mvc_rest_demo/README.md

   userToken: "ovxptw7z8rveipb9eqc04tjsoky5jyvi"
 }
 ```
-The important bit, which we must utilize later is the userToken, which we will
+The important bit, which we must utilize later, is the userToken, which we will
 stick to our http-header to identify ourselves.
 You may wonder why the server
 doesn't make this stick by putting it in a cookie, the easy answer is because it
 isn't restful and since this training is about REST we shall apply the stateless